MissouriMRDT/Autonomy_Software/CONTRIBUTING.md

 To mark sections of code for later review, we use keywords that can be compiled into a to-do list in the TODO extension tab.
 Here's a list of commonly used keywords:

+- `// NOTE:` – Something programmers should notice.
 - `// * @todo` or `// @todo` – Marks sections of code for future implementation.
 - `// TODO:` – Generic to-do items.
 - `// BUG:` – Known issues or bugs.